WATER SOFTENER CONSIDERATIONS

 OTHER AFFECTS OF IRON, MANGANESE AND HARD WATER

 Water softening is effective in removing dissolved forms of iron & manganese and hardness minerals.
 To remove particulate iron or manganese, a cartridge filter with proper micron rating will be effective as a water softener is not designed to remove particulates.
-Depending on the specific situation, this could require a series of filters with different size micron ratings to handle heavier levels in the water.
 Selecting the appropriate micron rating and style of filter can be determined by a water treatment professional based on water test results and other symptoms.
 For more information on Iron and Manganese in water, see our published articles in Water Technology Magazine at the following link: http://publications/.

 WHERE DOES YOUR IPSWICH TOWN WATER COME FROM?